pumkinisawesome/Prin_CSCI_182/README.md

 <img src="assets/logo.png" align="right" />

-# CSCI XXX - Course Name
+# CSCI 182 - Introduction to Data Structures
-Your Name
+Jamie Bland

-Principia College - Winter/Spring/Summer 20XX
+Principia College - Spring 2022
 ---
 ## Directions
 This is a markdown template for every Computer Science course at Principia.